 Thy Kingdom Come, Thy Will be done on Earth!

-The Good News of The Kingdom of God come with The Birth of The King and whose Love and Spirit has been advancing all over the planet from generation to generation without fail ever since!
+The Good News of the Kingdom of God comes with The Birth of the King, whose Love and Spirit have been advancing all over the planet from generation to generation without fail ever since!

 Leave a comment